"Sweet night, in whose blessed fold

 None could behold.

 His face whom I desired so ardently."

-~ St. Juan of the Cross, Dark Night of the Soul
+~ San Juan de la Cruz, Dark Night of the Soul

 When darkness befalls, or when our steps meet paths of unease and obscurity, we must navigate forward, come what may.
 It is crucial to move straight through, and not fear to confront our nights of the soul.
 It seems the more active and conscientious one’s life becomes, the more susceptible to exhaustion, and so in this natural course, reflection and retreat become more than medicinal- but maintenance.
 As with weather patterns, the dark nights happen; they neither pursue nor do we necessarily pursue them.
 Indeed, along the voyage of the spirit desolate places will dot our unseen maps.